 What is an MVP in software development?

-A minimum viable product, or MVP, is a no-frills version of your software product.
+A minimum viable product, or MVP app development, is a no-frills version of your software product.

-The idea behind an MVP is that you can quickly build and launch it, and use it to get feedback about your software from key users.
+The idea behind an MVP in software development is that you can quickly build and launch it, and use it to get feedback about your software from key users.

-Even though your MVP is a basic version of your final software, it is a fully working one that you can start promoting to your users, potentially earning money from it too.
+Even though your MVP app development is a basic version of your final software, it is a fully working one that you can start promoting to your users, potentially earning money from it too.

 According to the Standish Group, 45% of features in a software system are never utilized by users.
 This means that eliminating the non-essential features and focusing on the essential ones can help you get your software launched sooner.